ooo64/Cat-s-Eyes/README.md

 Platform RPG

-Use [SPACE] to JUMP;
+Use the space bar to JUMP;

-Directional Keys to move from left to right
+Directional Keys to move from left to right;

+Jump on an enemy to damage him.